Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Kids Can Get a Free Texas Roadhouse Kids Meal (at some locations)

 I haven’t found anything online about the Texas Roadhouse summer reading program.
-But our local Texas Roadhouse has had coupons for a free kids meal when kids read 3 books.
+Our local Texas Roadhouse has had coupons for a free kids meal when kids read 3 books.

 We found the flyers at our local restaurant and at the local library.
 So be sure to call or visit your local restaurant and see if they have a summer reading program.